 - *Rope: This is also very useful, especially for making a clothesline.

 - Map, Compass and/or GPS: Great for exploring the area and also teaching kids navigation

 - Whistle: In case you get lost.
 Make sure each kid has one and you’ve talked about what to do if you get lost.

 - Big water bottles/water jugs: Campgrounds will have a place where you can get water.
 But you don’t want to have to walk there every time you need water for something.
 So get a few big bottles that can be filled and kept at your campsite.

 - Smaller water bottles: These are the bottles you’ll actually be drinking from and taking on day trips.

 - *Water filter: Lots of campgrounds have water but it isn’t potable (drinkable).
 You can use a water filter to make it safe to drink.
 I use a Sawyer Mini.
-It’s also great for day hikes because it allows you to drink water from streams, lakes, etc.
+Also see these best water filter and purifier options.

 - *Camping knife/survival knife: You won’t actually need this at a campground, but it can be useful for things like shaving a marshmallow stick or other “bushcraft” tasks.